buffet/plover_retro_stringop/README.md

 # plover_retro_stringop

-Call arbirary code on the last n words!
+Run arbitrary code on the last n words!
 This is inheritly unsafe and horrible, yay!

 Complaints go to **[[redacted]]@[[redacted]].com**.